Student assignments in a time of language modelling

 Research on the use of GPT type tools to improve student writing is still in its early days.
 Even so, results such as this pre-print on the outcomes of student ChatGPT engagement and more general findings about the difficulties non-experts have in devising prompts for LLMs, suggest there may not be as much benefit as is hyped or hoped for.
 Especially when you consider that time spent playing with these interfaces – compelling as they are – has an opportunity cost.
 There are other things students might be doing to improve their writing.

 But tools are not neutral.
 Just as language is not ‘simply’ the words we use to express our meanings to other people, tools are not ‘simply’ the means we use for exercising our personal intentions in the world.
 Tools carry the history of how they were designed and made.
 They shape practices and contexts and possible futures.
-Oulipo tools came from a self-selecting avante-garde but they were open, public, playful and free.
+Oulipo and Surrealist tools came from a self-selecting avante-garde but they were intentionally open, public, playful and free.
 LLM applications come from the most powerful corporations on the planet.
 With so many other tools we can use creatively, we must surely weigh the risks against the creative possibilities.

 Thanks for reading imperfect offerings!
 Subscribe for free to receive new posts and support my work.